unipartdigital/udes-open/addons/udes_api/README.md

                         parameter to return pickings that have bulky items
 * @param (NO LONGER USED - REMOVE) (optional)  use_list_data: Decides whether the _list_data function is used when returning data

+* @param (optional) fields_to_fetch: list of strings.
+Filter the returned fields of each picking, returning only the ones in the list.

+* @param (optional) picking_type_ids: Array (int) If it is set the pickings returned will be only from the picking types in the array.

 Output format: